 Thailand brews several beers; the best known is Singha, with Leo and Chang being less expensive and more popular with the locals .
 Imported beers, such as Heineken, are also widely available.
 Mekong and Sang Som are two of the more popular local ‘whiskeys’, even though the latter is more like rum (fermented from sugarcane).
 Fruit juices, freezes, milkshakes of all kinds and coconut water, iced and drunk directly from a fresh coconut are very popular with Thais and visitors alike.
-Freshly squeezed Thai sweet orange juice and chrysanthemum juice are other favourites.
-Thais often add salt to their fruit juices or have basil seeds added to in their iced fruit juice - an acquired taste that you might just learn to like.
+Freshly squeezed Thai sweet orange juice and chrysanthemum juice are other favorites.
+Thais often add salt to their fruit juices or have basil seeds added to their iced fruit juice - an acquired taste that you might learn to like.

 One of Thailand's most characteristic drinks is Thai iced tea.
-Instantly identifiable thanks to its lurid orange colour, this is the side effect of adding ground tamarind seed (or, these days, artificial colour) during the curing process.
+Instantly identifiable thanks to its lurid orange color, this is the side effect of adding ground tamarind seed (or, these days, artificial color) during the curing process.
 The iced tea is always very strong and very sweet, and usually served with a dash of condensed milk.
 Coffee is also widely available, and like most of Southeast Asia is served with condensed milk and lots of sugar.
 The Starbucks phenomenon has also arrived in Thailand, though the local companies Black Canyon Coffee and S&P also offer good blends and a strong brew.

 Safe eating while travelling in Thailand